martinagvilas/tutorial-jupyterbook-with-turing-way/README.md

 - **Duration:** 2h (120 minutes)
 - **Audience level**: Novice/Intermediate GitHub users
 - **Prerequisite**: previous experience with version control, GitHub, Markdown, Jupyter Notebooks, basic commands of bash and basic Pathon
+- **Tutorial files**: This tutorial is organised in 7 short modules that are developed in Jupyter Notebooks.
+Please visit the (notebooks)[./notebooks] directory to find the tutorial files that are named chronologically.

 ### Description